 Courtney Banh is a fiber artist and experimental garment designer based in Denver.
 Her work focuses on the tactile experience and physical interaction between the object and the wearer, a point at which novelty and play meet our perceptions of fashion and function.
-Originally from Austin, Texas, Courtney is a recent graduate from the Maryland Institute College of Art where she received a BFA in Fiber with a concentration in Experimental Fashion.
+Originally from Austin, Texas, Courtney is currently sewing full time in Denver, Colorado and sharing her work at local craft markets throughout the year.
+She graduated from the Maryland Institute College of Art where she received a BFA in Fiber with a concentration in Experimental Fashion.

 As a garment maker and fiber artist, my body of work centers on the form and behavior of the human body.
 I have been drawn to the material properties and construction processes of coiling and basketry as a method of garment construction.
-A continual exploration of tactility and functionality challenges the boundaries of “the garment” and an object’s permanence to the wearer or holder.
-I’m interested in the state of garments when the body is not present.
-These varying levels of presence bring on playfulness, comfort, and subtle humor.
+A continual exploration of tactility and functionality challenges the boundaries of “the garment” and an object’s permanence to the wearer.
+I’m interested in the state of garments when the body is not present and the lifecycle of an article of clothing.
+Related themes I explore in my work include playfulness, comfort, and subtle humor.
 I use motifs such as vibrant colors, (un)ease in wear, and exaggerated bodily forms to communicate these moods.